-Players' handicaps at Mapperley Golf Club are administered in accordance with recommendations of The Council of National Golf Unions (CONGU).
+Handicaps at Mapperley Golf Club are administered in accordance with requirements of The Council of National Golf Unions (CONGU).

-New members who have not previously held an official CONGU handicap at an affiliated golf club are required to submit cards marked “FOR NEW HANDICAP” from 54 holes of golf played at Mapperley.
+New members who have not previously held an official CONGU handicap at an affiliated golf club are required to submit cards marked “FOR HANDICAP” from 54 holes of golf played at Mapperley.
 This may consist of any mix of 9 hole or 18 hole cards, though the preference is for 3 x 18 hole scores.
-The cards must be signed by the member seeking a handicap and marked and countersigned by another member with a current handicap.
-All three cards cannot be countersigned by the same member.
-One card must be marked by a Ladies Committee member.
+The cards must be marked and signed by a responsible person acceptable to the Handicap Committee.
+The requisite cards should normally be submitted within a period of six months.

 Players who are members of more than one club are reminded that they can only have one handicap, which is to held at the 'Home' club of their choosing.
 Members who this rule applies to must adhere and comply with the provisions set down for 'Away' scores.

 A player who has not submitted 3 Qualifying Scores in either the current or previous year is classed as having a Non-Competition Handicap and needs to submit 3 more cards in the current calendar year to convert their handicap to "c" status.
 The player may submit Supplementary Scores or may play in qualifying competitions without being charged an entry fee.

 PLAYER RESPONSIBILITIES: Returning of Scores and No Returns

 CONGU makes it clear that for players to have a handicap that reflects their current standard of play, they need to return scores regularly from competitive rounds or to complete supplementary scores.
 The player must return every score, including No Returns, from all Qualifying Competitions both at their home club and everywhere else, and any Supplementary Scores at their Home or Away club.